 All new students must pay a deposit as specified in their offer letter, to secure a place on the program of study at EAHM.
 This deposit must be paid by the deadline stipulated in the offer letter.
-The deposit will be refunded to the person or the sponsor that paid it at the end of the program unless there are any outstanding debts.
+The deposit will be refunded to the person or the sponsor that paid it at the end of the program unless there are any outstanding debts or credited towards the student's final trimester payment.
 The deposit shall not be refunded to students who secured a seat, but did not proceed to enroll into any of EAHM's programs.